 Understand Legal Issues

-Managers are the front lines of ensuring a company adheres to employment laws and must understand how to follow them.
+Managers are on the front lines to ensure a company adheres to state and federal labor laws and must understand how to follow them.
 Otherwise, your business could face serious legal consequences.

 You cannot discriminate against employees based on: